RealImage/QLedger/README.md

 -  Clients those doesn't support passing search payload in the `GET`, can alternatively use the `POST`  endpoints: `POST /v1/transactions/_search` and `POST /v1/accounts/_search`.

 - A search query can have both `must` and `should` clauses.

+- Transactions in the search result are ordered chronological by default.